onzag/itemize/docs/basics/server-env-variables.md

 Use this log level when attempting to find hard bugs, this logs basically everything and can crowd your logs very fast

+## FORCE_CONSOLE_LOGS

+By default console logging only happens in development mode, with this variable set to `true` you can force them to be piped to console, useful for debugging stubborn clusters without having to rely on elastic or file logging

 ## PORT

 The port to be used, default is `8000`